neoforged/Documentation/docs/resources/server/recipes/builtin.md

 - `addition`: The addition [ingredient] of the recipe.
 Usually, this is some sort of material, for example a netherite ingot.
 - `result`: The result of the recipe.
 This is [an item stack's JSON representation][itemjson].

-During datagen, call on `SmithingTransformRecipeBuilder#smithing` to add your recipe:
+During datagen, call on `SmithingTransformRecipeBuilder#smithing` to add your recipe in `RecipeProvider#buildRecipes`:

 ```java
 SmithingTransformRecipeBuilder.smithing(